The Right Way to Handle a Pothole

 While crack fillers and pothole fillings are easy to install, they never fully bond to the existing asphalt in a way that can stand the test of time.

-Once the new asphalt has bonded to the old and dried, then we’ll roll it, using our truck’s special compactor to flatten the surface.
-We can then stripe it as needed to ensure that everything looks and feels as good as new.
+Once the new asphalt has bonded to the old and dried, then we'll roll it, using our truck's special compactor to flatten the surface.
+We can then follow up with parking lot striping or crack filling as needed, or combine the patch with parking lot sealcoating for a fully refreshed surface.

 There are faster ways to fill potholes, but they are quick fixes offering short-term solutions.
 An infrared patch is built to last.